Information alert

 Some deaths must be referred to the coroner, for example, if where there is no clear cause of death.
 This is a legal requirement and the process includes patients of all faiths.
 If this should happen the coroner will look at the case and decide what happens next.
 They may order an examination called a post-mortem to find out the exact cause of death.
 The coroner will also decide whether an inquest is needed, which is a "fact finding" exercise that aims to find out the reasons for someone's death.

 The Medical Examiner’s office will inform you if we have referred the death to the coroner.
-If we do not refer a death to the coroner, but you have concerns about the treatment we provided, you can contact the coroner to request that they consider holding an inquest.
-It is a good idea to do this as soon as possible after your loved one has died, as delays in requesting an inquest may mean that opportunities for the coroner to hold a post-mortem are lost
+If we do not refer a death to the coroner, but you have concerns about the treatment we provided, you can let the Medical Examiner know.
+They will discuss how to address these issues.
+In some cases, this may need a referral to the coroner which they will organise.
+It is a good idea to do this as soon as possible after your loved one has died, as delays in requesting an inquest may mean that opportunities for the coroner to hold a post-mortem are lost.

 The staff at the coroner's office are very helpful and will answer any questions you may have.
 Each patient will be allocated their own coroner’s officer.
 They will call the next of kin (NOK) or representative to explain what is going to happen and answer any questions you may have.
 They will give you their contact details, so you are able to call if you need to.
 This is a legal process, and no one can refuse a coroner’s post-mortem or inquest.